reallnhwy/WEB102-AmongUs/README.md

 Submitted by: **Y Banh**

-This web app: **Allows users to create their own crewmate with different: names, colors and superpowers**
+This web app: **Allows users to create their own crewmate with different: names, colors, and superpowers**

 Time spent: **5** hours spent in total